W4RH4WK/MinimalFileManager/README.md

 </p>

 ### Description
-This projects aims to be starting template for simple web pages.
+This projects aims to be a starting template for simple web pages.
 It's built on top of the silex micro framework.
-Even though a file manager with editor is present, the recommended way of alerting content would be handling the files directly or via ftp.
+Even though a file manager with editor is provided, the recommended way of alerting content would be handling the files directly or via ftp.
 This encourages you to use your favorite editor.

 ### Used Components